-Furosemide is a standard-of-care diuretic featured on the World Health Organization’s List of Essential Medicines and represents over 90% of the IV loop diuretics utilized.
-However, the cost and co-morbidities associated with the use of IV furosemide underscore the institutional value of outpatient infusion.
+Furosemide was first approved for clinical use in 1964.
+A mainstay in HF treatment, furosemide is featured on the World Health Organization’s List of Essential Medicines and represents over 90% of the IV loop diuretics utilized.8